 After graduating, Yolanda began seriously contemplating writing a book, an idea she’d had for a while.
 It wasn’t until she and her husband were faced with pregnancy complications and Yolanda was placed on bed rest, that her former pastor and mentor encouraged her follow through on the project.
 In 2012, Yolanda published the book “CONSEQUENCES.”

 Today, Yolanda continues to share her story of incarceration in order to bring awareness and attention to the issue of low self-esteem, and to encourage, motivate, and inspire others who are released back into society.
 In addition to being a motivational speaker and published author, Yolanda serves as a speaker—she sits on panels, and also speaks to local high schools and youth groups.
 Most recently, Yolanda was awarded the Black Girls Rock Award of Southwest Florida, given by Freely Give, a non-profit organization.
 Yolanda is also the owner of Bellalicious Cosmetics, a children’s cosmetics line of handmade nail polish, lip gloss and hair care products that promotes beauty and confidence from the inside and out.
-She is currently working on publishing several more book titles and completing her doctoral studies at Nova Southeastern University in 2017.
+She is currently working on publishing several more books and completing her doctoral studies at Nova Southeastern University in 2017.